Chapter 5

 Singlepage View .pdf

 Picasso memorized occasional passages from Jarry’s plays, collected some of Jarry's original writings, and painted portraits of Jarry.
 Picasso's gamechanging Demoiselles d’Avignon8 has been called the Finnegans Wake9 of modern painting.
-These works both feature a paradigm shift in the direction of pataphysics and its unusual dimensional metaphors.
-Both works abandoned long traditions of careful isomorphic description; Picasso in painting and Joyce in literature.
-Then both began focusing mostly on just the fundamental parameters of how their own medium itself communicates referentials, (painting and sculpture for Picasso, and language for Joyce.)
+These works both feature a paradigm shift in the direction of pataphysics and its unusual dimensional metaphorics.
+Both works abandoned long cultural traditions and histories of careful isomorphic description; per Picasso in painting and Joyce in literature.
+Then (as noticed by Clement Greenberg's Grand-Unification-Theory of Modernism) both artists began focusing mostly on just understanding the fundamental parameters of how their own medium itself communicates metaphors and other referentials, (painting and sculpture for Picasso, and language for Joyce.)

-These works feigned allegiance to traditions of descriptive narrative scene painting and storytelling respectively, but they were using the traditional means and methods to convey a very different kind of information.
-And they were wildly successful at it - despite so many naive accusations of nonsense.
+Modern-ism, as defined so precisely and well by Greenberg, is a detailed semiotic paradigm; and not at all the same thing as merely "modern" art.
+Finnegan and Demoiselles both feigned allegiance to traditions of descriptive narrative scene painting and storytelling respectively.
+But they were both using the traditional means and methods to convey a very different kind of information.
+And they were both wildly successful at it - despite so many naive accusations of nonsense.

 ...